coleifer/peewee/docs/peewee/playhouse.rst

 Django Integration
 ------------------

-The Django ORM provides a very high-level abstraction over SQL and is `very limited in terms of flexibility or expressiveness <http://charlesleifer.com/blog/shortcomings-in-the-django-orm-and-a-look-at-peewee-a-lightweight-alternative/>`_.
+The Django ORM provides a very high-level abstraction over SQL and as a consequence is in some ways `limited in terms of flexibility or expressiveness <http://charlesleifer.com/blog/shortcomings-in-the-django-orm-and-a-look-at-peewee-a-lightweight-alternative/>`_.
 I wrote a `blog post <http://charlesleifer.com/blog/the-search-for-the-missing-link-what-lies-between-sql-and-django-s-orm-/>`_ describing my search for a "missing link" between Django's ORM and the SQL it generates, concluding that no such layer exists.
 The ``djpeewee`` module attempts